mkarpicki/android-location-scanner/README.md

     }]
 }
 ```
-Payload will contain GeoJSON format of data with an array of features where:
+Payload will expect GeoJSON format an array of features where:
 * geometry will be point with coordinates of Android device from moment where BT device was found,
-* properties object will contain information about BT device, time when was found and information about sync moment from Android device to cloud (location and time)
+* properties object will contain information about BT device, time when was found, rssi, MAC address, name (if exists) and information about sync moment from Android device to cloud (location and time)

 2. WIFI networks endpoint
 ```json